-Trends in rice production, area planted and yield vary widely among countries and over time.
-The major contribution to production during 1965/75 came from increase in area, particularly in Brazil.
+Trends in rice production area planted and yield vary widely among countries and over time.
+The major contribution to production during 1965/75 came from increase in area particularly in Brazil.
 This was reversed in the more recent period of 1976/82 when essentially all regional growth came from yield increases.
-The unfavored upland area in Brazil began to decline, but was offset by increased productivity from irrigated areas in Rio Grande do Sul and Santa Catalina.
+The unfavored upland area in Brazil began to decline but was offset by increased productivity from irrigated areas in Rio Grande do Sul and Santa Catalina

-Fourteen of the 23 more important rice producing

-countries now have average yields of over 3 t/ha.
-The Latin American average of 2 t/ha reflects the massive impact of the national average of 1.5 t/ha in Brazil.
-The basic causes for this variability are found in the predominant production system in each country.

-Several distinct production systems exist in the region.
-Often rice production is divided, somewhat misleadingly, into two main systems, irrigated and upland.
-In 1981/82 irrigated rice covered 2.1 million hectares (24% of the area), averaged 4 t/ha and contributed 52% of regional production.
-Essentially all of the remainder came from the upland sector covering 6.2 million ha with an average yield of 1.1 t/ha.
-This simplistic division obscures the actual productivity of distinct upland farming systems and the potential productivity achievable with research on specific constraints.
+Fourteen of the 23 more important rice producing countries now have average yields of over 3 t/ha.
+The Latin American average of 2 t/ha reflects the massive impact of the national average of 1 5 t/ha in Brazil.
+The basic causes for this variability are found in the predominant productions system in each country irrigated and upland In 1981/82 irrigated rice covered 2 1 million hectares (24% of the area) averaged 4 t/ha and contributed 52% of regional production Essentially all of remainder came from the upland sector covering 6 2 million ha with an average yield of 1 l t/ha.
+This simplistic division obscures the actual productivity of distinct upland farming systems and the potential productivity achievable with research on specific constraints